 Reduce or Eliminate Estimated Tax Payments—If your business or investment income has taken a hit this year, you can look at reducing or eliminating your Q3 and Q4 estimated tax payments.
 Ensure your safe-harbor tax payments are in check.

 Reduce Your Withholdings—If your wages or hours have been cut significantly enough to dramatically lower your income, consider reducing your income tax withholdings to take home more cash.
 Your tax liabilities now may be lower than what you projected when you set your withholdings at the beginning of the year, so tip the scale back into your pocket.

 Work with a Knowledgeable Tax Advisor—Your tax preparer should be familiar with the EITC (earned income tax credit) and other special tax rules that have come from the CARES Act and any other relief efforts that may be passed by the end of the fiscal year.
 With the EITC, you may now qualify when you couldn’t in the past because your income was too high.

 These are just a few tips you can consider however they require thoughtful planning and a clear understanding of your projected taxable income for 2020.
 Some of these strategies may or may not apply to you.
 Some may be beneficial to your specific financial situation.
 Others might work against you.
 When it comes to your taxes—especially this year if you have reduced income—it’s vital to have a plan.
 Take advantage of any tax breaks you are eligible for and understand all the new rules that will impact your final tax return.

 For all your year-end financial planning and tax planning needs, turn to the team at Illumination Wealth.
 Contact us today for an introductory personal consultation with one of our top financial advisors.
-Be sure and stay tuned next week for Part 3 of this article, which will offer year-end tax tips to people whose income stayed roughly the same in 2020 or perhaps even went significantly higher this year.
+Be sure and stay tuned for Part 2 and Part 3 of this article, which will offer year-end tax tips to people whose income stayed roughly the same in 2020 or perhaps even went significantly higher this year.